ethereum/web3.py/docs/internals.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Writing your own provider requires implementing two required methods as well as
-setting the middlewares the provider should use.
+setting the middleware the provider should use.

 .. py:method:: BaseProvider.make_request(method, params)